The best gel to keep eyebrows firmly in place all day long.

 Clear gel shapes brows and helps keep them in place all day.
 The formula dries quickly but never flakes or looks crusty.
 Gel prevents color from pencil or powder brow products from smudging or fading.
 Clear gel is ideal for all hair colors.

-Made with cruelly-free and vegan ingredients.
+Made with cruelty-free and vegan ingredients.
 The formula is non-sticky for comfortable wear throughout the day.
 Keep the desired shape and fluffiness of brows intact with its holding ability.
 Available at an accessible price.

 Customers reported that it can be flaky.
 May need to reapply throughout the day.